orcasound/orcasite/README.md

 #### Using VS Code

 This project comes with a [devcontainer.json configuration](https://code.visualstudio.com/docs/devcontainers/containers) which can be used with VS Code.
 This takes care of all the `docker-compose` stuff in the background so you don't have to worry about it.
-When you open the project in VS Code, it should prompt you to start it in a dev container.
+When you open the project in VS Code, it should prompt you to start it in a dev container (assuming [you've installed docker and the dev containers extension](https://code.visualstudio.com/docs/devcontainers/containers#_installation)).
 Once the dev container starts, you can open a new terminal window in VS Code to run commands.
 See [the commands below](#getting-everything-running) for how to get everything started.

 #### Using docker-compose directly